New York Layoffs — September 2020

 After a dip last month, layoff activity has ticked back up.

-The trends suggest mounting pressure on the New York labor market, with activity running above both recent and year-ago benchmarks.
-The Healthcare sector warrants close attention heading into the next period.
+This data points to mounting pressure on the New York labor market, with activity running above both recent and year-ago benchmarks.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.